 Children’s playgrounds are located on the foreshore and at Gabbadah Park and the Country Club.
 There is mini golf and a skate park at the Country Club Recreational Grounds.
 There are ablutions at all venues.

 The Desert is a popular spot for sandboarding, it is accessible by boat or by swimming across the river from the Stephen’s Crescent Trail Walk.
 Sandboards can be purchased at a very reasonable price from the Visitor Centre.

-Bowls, Golf and tennis are all available at the Country Club on Wedge Street.
-All operate on an honour box system.
 There are two tennis courts, which cost $10/hour to hire.
-The golf course is charged at $12.50 per person per day, clubs are available for hire from the Moore River Roadhouse.
+The golf fees are $15.00 per person per day and Footgolf is $10:00 per adult ($5:00 for Juniors).
 The bowls green is charged at $5 per person per day, bowls are available for use.
-Information on Bowls and Golf can be found on the notice boards at the Club, and on the Bowling and Golf Club websites.
+Information on Bowls and Golf can be found on the notice boards at the Club, and on both the Bowling Club and Golf/Footgolf Club websites.

 The Guilderton beach is generally suited to body surfing, however, please be aware, there are often ‘dumpers’ and the beach is not patrolled.